demisto/content/Packs/ExportIndicators/Integrations/ExportIndicators/ExportIndicators_description.md

  * Example: https://{demisto_instance}/instance/execute/{ExportIndicators_instance_name}?v=mwg&t=ip
 6. **sp** - Only with `panosurl` format.
 If set will strip ports off URLs, otherwise will ignore URLs with ports.
  * Example: https://{demisto_instance}/instance/execute/{ExportIndicators_instance_name}?v=panosurl&sp
 7. **di** -  Only with `panosurl` format.
-If set will ignore urls which are not compliant with PAN-OS URL format instead of being re-written.
+If set will ignore URLs which are not compliant with PAN-OS URL format instead of being re-written.
  * Example: https://{demisto_instance}/instance/execute/{ExportIndicators_instance_name}?v=panosurl&di
 8. **cd** - Only with `proxysg` format.
 The default category for the exported indicators.
  * Example: https://{demisto_instance}/instance/execute/{ExportIndicators_instance_name}?v=proxysg&cd=default_category
 9. **ca** - Only with `proxysg` format.
 The categories which will be exported.
-Indicators not falling to these categories will be classified as the default category.
+Indicators not in these categories will be classified as the default category.
  * Example: https://{demisto_instance}/instance/execute/{ExportIndicators_instance_name}?v=proxysg&ca=category1,category2